-Opossums can be problems due to their scavenging nature and turn up in many areas around the home.
-They have been found in attics, sheds, under decks, and in chicken coops.
+Opossums can be problems due to their scavenging nature and can turn up in many areas around the home.
+They have been found in attics, sheds, under decks, and chicken coops.

-Opossums can cause problems by stealing pet food, living inside walls, spreading fleas to pets, and spreading feces around the property.
+Other problems that opossums can cause are stealing pet food, living inside walls, spreading fleas to pets, and spreading feces around the property.
 Opossums are nocturnal and do not like light, so they become most active at sunset.

 A baited trap would need to be set for an opossum in the home.
 Please check your local laws for trapping wildlife and check with the humane society for the best way to trap an opossum.
 Please remember to wear gloves when dealing with these animals due to the diseases they carry

 Getting rid of opossums in your yard is more complicated.
-Opossums are scavengers so they are not picky about what food they will eat.
-Opossums will eat from trash cans, so ensure these are all secured and locked if possible.
-Ammonia can be spread on rags around the yard, as can fox urine to keep opossums away.
-However, this will be a temporary fix and the opossum will work out if there are no foxes in the area.
+The opossum is a scavenger, so they are not picky about what food they will eat.
+Opossums will eat from the trash cans, so ensure these are all secured and locked if possible.
+Ammonia can also be spread on rags around the yard, as can fox urine.
+However, this will be a temporary fix; the opossum will eventually work out there is no fox.

 Opossums are not vicious and not aggressive to humans, but they are wild animals, and with their 50 teeth, they can provide a nasty bite.
 Their diseases can be fatal to humans and pets but also provide some property benefits.
 They have also been known to make good pets in their own right.